Ballinhassig AFC

 For activities where there is a risk of minor injury an officer of the club must be designated to maintain a suitable first aid kit.
 For activities where there is a higher risk of injury the club should have a designated trained first aider with each group.
 It is recommended that the following clubs have a trained first aider;

-Clubs should contact the Club Secretary to arrange to participate in a first aid course.
+Clubs should contact the Club Safety Officer to arrange to participate in a first aid course.

 A first aid kit must be brought on trips away.
 The recommended contents of a travel first aid kit are given below however certain activities may require specialized contents.

-First aid kit contents can be purchased through the Club Secretary.
+First aid kit contents can be purchased through the Club Safety Officer.

 4. Hiring of transport

-When hiring minibuses or other vehicles for club outings only those named as drivers (with the appropriate drivers license) are insured to drive the vehicle.
-Other club members must not drive.
-Where possible only minibuses fitted with seat belts should be hired, check with the hire company before hand.
+When hiring minibuses or other vehicles for club outings only drivers with the appropriate drivers license are insured to drive the vehicle.
+Club members must not drive.
+Where possible only minibuses fitted with seat belts should be hired.

 5. Purchase of services